 Do I Recommend Young Living MLM?

-The company really has excellent high-quality products.
-If you are passionate about essential oils and Young Living as a company, you could join and make a decent income.
+The company offers excellent high-quality products.
+If you have a passion for essential oils and Young Living, you have the opportunity to join and earn a decent income.

-I personally am not a fan of multi-level marketing (I have discovered a much better way of making money – see below!)
+I am not a fan of multi-level marketing (I have discovered a much better way of making money – see below!).

-That said, I’m not going to be recommending this business.
-Remember, Young Living is not a pyramid scheme.
-It is not a scam either.
-It’s legit…
+However, I will not be recommending this business.
+It is important to note that Young Living is not a pyramid scheme or a scam.
+It is a legitimate company.

 Are There Any Lawsuits Against Young Living?

-In 2014, two Young Living participants, Julie O’Shaughnessy of Texas as well as Lindsay Penhall of California filed a class-action legal action, affirming that the multilevel marketing company is absolutely nothing greater than a prohibited pyramid scheme.
+Two Young Living participants, Julie O’Shaughnessy of Texas and Lindsay Penhall of California, filed a class-action lawsuit in 2014.
+They claimed that the multilevel marketing company is an illegal pyramid scheme.

-Julie and Lindsay submitted a class-action suit affirming that the firm misinforms both its customers and the general public.
+Julie and Lindsay alleged that the company deceives both its customers and the public.

 Young Living MLM Review – Conclusion